SD-Suman/old-website/about.md

 published: true
 ---

-I am an urban and regional planner, researcher and data scientist.
+I, Suman Dharmasthala (S D Suman) am an urban and regional planner, researcher and data scientist.
 I have a Masters and Bachelors degree in Urban Planning, a perpetual curiosity about things in the world, a big motivation to do something functional, productive for the society and be part of solutions to some of the various problems and challenges facing the society today.

 ### More Information